RCIC-UCI-Public/website-rcic/docs/source/hpc3/specs.rst

    | 1    | 40   | 372000    | intel,avx512,mlx5_ib                   | gpu:V100:4   |
    +------+------+-----------+----------------------------------------+--------------+

-.. note:: Features and GRES (Generic RESources) are SLURM resource
+.. note:: Features and GRES (Generic RESources) are Slurm resource
-          specifications that can be requested in SLURM job submissions.
+          specifications that can be requested in Slurm job submissions.

 .. _networking: